I was on my own as always one evening in Tokyo.

 Early October.
 Hunter’s moon somewhere in the sky, aglow with the fullness of the autumn that was on the way.
 I had seen it a few days ago in Kyoto, waxing and new, peeking out from behind the machiya houses, as I wandered and got distracted by tea and ice creams.

-But tonight, this night, was a Tokyo evening, the liminal hour of dusk as the salarymen rushed to their evening obligations and the evening people slowly started to emerge.
+But tonight, this night, was a Tokyo evening, the liminal hour of dusk as the salarymen rushed to their evening obligations and the night people slowly started to emerge.

 The day had been long and I had walked for hours, not shooting much, content with just moving and looking and seeing and tasting.